Color blindness: Summary of cone complements

+The below table shows the cone complements for different types of human color vision.
+The cone complement contains the types of cones (or their opsins) expressed by an individual.

+Presentation

-A colorblind subject will have decreased (or no) color discrimination along the red–green axis, blue–yellow axis, or both, though the vast majority of the colorblind are only affected on their red–green axis.
+A color blind person will have decreased (or no) color discrimination along the red–green axis, blue–yellow axis, or both.
+It is a common misconception that color blindness always equals monochromacy.
+The vast majority of the color blind are only affected on their red–green axis.

-The first indication of colorblindness generally consists of a person using the wrong color for an object, such as when painting, or calling a color by the wrong name.
+The first indication of color blindness generally consists of a person using the wrong color for an object, such as when painting, or calling a color by the wrong name.
 The colors that are confused are very consistent among people with the same type of color blindness.

 Confusion colors

-Confusion colors are pairs or groups of colors that will often be mistaken by the colorblind.
+Confusion colors are pairs or groups of colors that will often be mistaken by the color blind.
 Confusion colors for red–green color blindness include: